timbosTours/FEM-perfume-card/README.md

 ## Overview
-I created this Frontend Mentor solution using a mobile first approach, flex and media queries.
+I created this Frontend Mentor solution using a mobile first approach, Flexbox and media queries.

 ### The challenge